Title Examiner/Abstractor/Searcher What They Do

 A person in this career:

-- Copies or summarizes recorded documents, such as mortgages, trust deeds, and contracts affecting title to property.
+- Copies or summarizes recorded documents, such as mortgages, trust deeds, and contracts, that affect property titles.

 Dig into the details and check